alterior-mvc/alterior/packages/platform-angular/README.md

 }
 ```

-This will bootstrap the Alterior app and provide its injectable dependencies
+This will bootstrap a dynamic Alterior app module which `imports` the given modules and passes back its injectable dependencies so that your Angular module can register them.

-via Angular.
-Because the Alterior app is actually booted, all lifecycle events
+Because Alterior is bootstrapped just like it is on the server-side, all
-work as they do normally.
-AngularBridge also makes available Alterior's
+defined lifecycle events work as they do normally.

+`AngularPlatform.bridge()` also provides all of Alterior's base services to
-base services, so you can start all loaded Alterior services like so:
+your Angular app, so you can, for instance, start (`altOnStart()`) all the Alterior modules you've loaded:

 ```typescript
 import { Component, OnInit } from '@angular/core';